Tuesday, October 15, 2024

 Greetings Everyone!

-My new book, Horror as Racism in H. P. Lovecraft: White Fragility in the Weird Tales, has recently been released by Bloomsbury, the foremost academic publisher in the United States and in the United Kingdom!
+My new book, Horror as Racism in H. P. Lovecraft: White Fragility in the Weird Tales, was recently published by Bloomsbury, the foremost academic publisher in the United States and in the United Kingdom!
+I hope that all of you will pick up a copy!

 Lovecraft makes extensive use of racist images in both his early and later works.
 These images are drawn from Lovecraft’s observations of members of the non-white race that he most despised and abhorred, African Americans, especially as he observed them in the slums of his hometown Providence, Rhode Island and at close quarters during his brief residence in the Red Hook district of New York.